rakbarca10/VITALITY-CHAIN/README.md

 ii.
 Alcohol consumed weekly
 iii.
 Weekly exercise
 f.
 Ability to integrate IoT data into EHR
 Encryption Scheme
-To ensure privacy, health records are encrypted using symmetric key cryptography.
-The record will be encrypted and stored in a data store within the appropriate regulatory jurisdiction.
-The symmetric key will be encrypted with the public key of a 2048-bit RSA key pair.
+To guarantee protection, wellbeing records are encoded utilizing symmetric key cryptography.
+The record will be scrambled and put away in an information store inside the fitting administrative locale.
+The symmetric key will be encoded with the open key of a 2048-piece RSA key pair.
-Transactions
+Exchanges
-Any interactions with health records are recorded as transactions on the network.
-To ensure privacy, health records are encrypted using symmetric key cryptography.
+Any associations with wellbeing records are recorded as exchanges on the system.
+To guarantee security, wellbeing records are encoded utilizing symmetric key cryptography.
-Transactions are viewable only to the participants associated with the transaction.
-Every patient and practitioner would have its own asset which could only be accessed by the individual himself.
+Exchanges are visible just to the members related with the exchange.
+Each patient and professional would have its own advantage which must be gotten to by the individual himself.
 There would be 3 types of transactions:
 1. Patient Granting Access
 2. Patient Revoking Access